Dance (with Foundation Year)

 This is a historical, critical and vital look at the development of dance from a selection of times and places, specifically studying dance through modernism to the twenty-first century.

-A seminar directly responsive to the lecture series Critical Contexts.
-It is a practical exploration of historical, modern and postmodern approaches to dance.
+Based on the lecture series Critical Contexts, this is a practical which explores historical, modern and postmodern approaches to dance.

 This lecture series examines dance from the point of view of the maker and from different cultural perspectives.